-The rewards of addressing abandonment rate, on the other hand, are significant.
-Earn a new end user and your financial institution can expect the relationship to last 17 years on average.
-Even in the era of fintech challengers and mobile neobanks, 29% of U.S. end users have never switched their primary account to a new bank or credit union.
-Here’s how financial institutions can be ready for new business at all times.
+Even in this era of fintech challengers and mobile neobanks, 96 million U.S. end users have never switched their primary accounts to a new bank or credit union.
+So, when your business depends on converting new users online, how do you make sure they don’t abandon the process from the start?
+Here’s how to be ready for new business at all times.

 What Causes Bank Application Abandonment?

-Abandonment ultimately results from unmet expectations.
-Whether the objective is to open a new account or apply for a new financial services product, such as insurance or credit, end users rightly expect the process to be faster online than in-branch.
-In addition, they might assume that online account creation will be as seamless as it is for their gym, eCommerce retailer, streaming service or social media platform.
+Several reasons can cause abandonment, but most often, it results from the end user’s unmet expectations.
+Whether they’re trying to open a new account or apply for a loan online, end users rightly expect the process to be faster online than in-branch.
+Additionally, they often assume that creating a new bank account online will be as seamless as creating their new gym membership online.

-The problem for banks and credit unions is that they have a higher regulatory and compliance standards to aspire to.
-Identity verification has to be watertight and information collected has to be accurate.
-These inevitably contribute to the following barriers for the end user:
+But unlike a gym, banks and credit unions have higher regulatory and compliance standards governing their processes.
+Identity verification has to be infallible, and the information collected has to be accurate.
+These additional factors inevitably contribute to the following barriers for the end user when it comes to applying online:

-- Time: The most common complaint is that sign-up takes too long and asks for too much mandatory personal information.
+- Time: The most common complaint with any online application is that signing up takes too long.
 A study by Signicat found that 18.45 minutes was the signup sweet spot.
-Beyond that, end users are likely to see the sign up process in a negative light and abandon it.
+Any longer than that, end users will likely get frustrated in the signup process and abandon it.

-- Friction: The key obstacle for in-branch users is the number of people waiting in line.
-For online users, it is having too many clicks to make.
-It’s a quirk of progress that the easier a process becomes, the more each micro-obstacle becomes an issue.
+- Friction: The key deterrent for in-branch users is the number of people waiting in line.
+Too many people in line often lead to someone abandoning the process.
+Similarly, for online users, while the process is more manageable, their catch is having to make too many clicks.
+It’s a nuance in the psychology of progress—the easier a function becomes, the more each micro-obstacle becomes an issue.

-- Incompatibility: Users might abandon because their device is not compatible, their location is excluded, their phone number is in the wrong format or their name or address has too many characters.
+- Incompatibility: Not all devices are created equal, and the location you’re using while signing up matters.
+Users might abandon the process because their device isn’t compatible, their physical location is excluded, their phone number is in the wrong format, or they reach character limits when inputting their name or address.
 The notion of a one-size-fits-all signup form is more fanciful than many financial institutions may think.

-- Identity verification: Consider that only one-third of Americans have a valid passport and it’s clear that there are vast cohorts of potential customers who are missing the necessary ID to access financial products and services.
+- Identity verification: Considering only one-third of Americans have a valid passport, the expectation that all potential customers have a valid ID required for signup is limiting.
+It’s more likely that a large group of potential customers is simply missing the necessary ID to access financial products and services.

 Why High Abandonment Rates Matter

 The pandemic accelerated the adoption of digital banking, but the digital onboarding experience offered by many banks and credit unions wasn’t necessarily ready.
-Around two-thirds of new end users trying to sign up in the first few months of the pandemic were abandoning.
-Now that the shift towards self-service banking is likely to be permanent, banks and credit unions need to recognize onboarding as a vital part of user-relationship management.
-It’s the first impression an end user has, after all.
+Around two-thirds of new end-users trying to sign up in the first few months of the pandemic were abandoning.
+Now that the shift towards self-service banking is likely permanent, banks and credit unions need to recognize onboarding as a vital part of user-relationship management.
+It’s the first impression an end-user has of your institution, after all.

 What Is the Cost of Abandonment to Banks and Credit Unions?